mpv-player/mpv/DOCS/man/en/vo.rst

         bilinear
             Bilinear hardware texture filtering (fastest, mid-quality).
+            This is the default.

         lanczos2
             Lanczos scaling with radius=2.
-Provides a good quality and speed.
+Provides good quality and speed.
-            This is the default.
+            This is the default when using ``opengl-hq``.

         lanczos3
             Lanczos with radius=3.